 All members of the Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the Nasdaq listing standards).
-The Compensation Committee held six meetings during 2019.
+The Compensation Committee held five meetings and acted through written consent in lieu of holding a meeting four times during 2020.